NRCS and Lower Elkhorn NRD logos

 Project Overview

-This project is focused on identifying potential solutions to flooding within North Fork Elkhorn River Watershed.
+This project is focused on identifying potential solutions to flooding within North Fork Elkhorn River Watershed, with a focus on the communities of Osmond and Pierce.

 Background Color